harishvc/chrome-extension-examples/README.md

    Fantastic tutorial fom Tom Boutell.
 This tutorial offers an interesting perspective about making changes to Google Calendar DOM on the <bolb>fly</bold>.
 Tom takes it a step further with audio and animation!
 [Check out the code on GitHub](https://github.com/harishvc/chrome-extension-examples/tree/master/today).

 * [MapIt for Google Calendar](http://harishvc.com/2015/12/29/mapit-for-google-calendar/) :boom: :thumbsup:
-  Automatically wrap your event location (when viewed in Agenda view) with a Google Map link and save a click!
-Deep dive into developing a Chrome extension for Google Calendar.
+  MapIt automatically wraps event location with a Google Map hyperlink and saves a click!
+Simple tutorial than deep dives into developing a Chrome extension for Google Calendar.
 [Check out the code on GitHub](https://github.com/harishvc/chrome-extension-examples/tree/master/mapit-google-calendar).